 Change Your Mindset!
 Strategies for Developing a Growth Mindset

 To understand the growth mindset, an individual must first learn the traits of a fixed mindset.
 Dweck says that a fixed mindset can negatively impact all aspects of your life.
 Every situation leads to the judgment of their intelligence, personality, or character.
 On the other hand, the growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.
-It teaches you to grow in different aspects of life through application and experience.

 Most people struggle with going through a change in their lives.
 To overcome this it’s important to develop a growth mindset so you can achieve wellness in every aspect of life.
-To help you with that we recommend following the practices mentioned below:
+To help you with this we recommend following the practices mentioned below: